-Item Standard/ Element/ Genre DOK Level Correct Answer Explanation 12 ELAGSE5RI5 Informational/ Explanatory 3 В The correct answer is choice (B) "So-Called 'Healthier' School Lunches" compares current school lunches with previous ones and concludes that the author will send his children with lunches from home.
-"Bravo for Making Students Healthier" compares how past and recent school lunches affect kids and concludes that new changes are positive.
-Choices (A), (C), and (D) are incorrect because some of the grounds of comparison and some of the conclusions do not match the passages.
-13 ELAGSE5RI9 Informational/ Explanatory 3 В See scoring rubric and sample responses on page 71.
-14 ELAGSE5W1 ELAGSE5L1 ELAGSE5L2 4 N/A See scoring rubric beginning on page 80 and sample responses on page 72.
-15 ELAGSE5RI6 Informational/ Explanatory 3 A The correct answer is choice (A) It is ideal for restaurants to make food fresh.
-Choices (B), (C), and (D) are incorrect because based on the passages, they are not viewpoints that are shared by both authors.
-16 ELAGSE5RI2 Informational/ Explanatory 2 В The correct answer is choice (B) The passage encourages readers to try this restaurant.
-The passage explains how the restaurant uses high-quality meat for its tasty burgers and also provides quick service.
-The answer gets at several of the key ideas in the passage, such as the freshness and quality of produce and quick preparation.
-Choices (A), (C), and (D) are incorrect because they show misinterpretations of information from the passage or are not key ideas that are relevant to a summary of the passage.
-17 ELAGSE5RI3 Informational/ Explanatory 3 N/A See scoring rubric and sample responses on page 73.
-18 ELAGSE5RI9 Informational/ Explanatory 3 N/A See scoring rubric and sample responses on page 74.
-19 ELAGSE5L2c 2 С The correct answer is choice (C) "Jason, you called last night, didn't you?"
-Choice (A) is incorrect because it needs a comma before "Nathaniel."
+Item Standard/ Element/ Genre DOK Level Correct Answer Explanation 15 ELAGSE5W2c 2 D The correct answer is choice (D) Since.
+This transition is used to point out that this is additional information that supports the first sentence.
+Choice (A) is incorrect because "besides" is used to explain something that is less relevant.
+Choice (B) is incorrect because "however" is used to contrast something.
+Choice (C) is incorrect because "similarly" is used to make a point.
+16 ELAGSE5RI3 Informational/ Explanatory 3 N/A See scoring rubric and sample response on page 65.
+17 ELAGSE5RI9 Informational/ Explanatory 3 N/A See scoring rubric and sample response on page 66.
+18 ELAGSE5L2c 2 А The correct answer is choice (A) "Jason, you called last night, didn't you?"
 Choices (B) and (D) are incorrect because "yes" and "no" require commas after them.

-Item Standard/ Element/ Genre DOK Level Correct Answer Explanation 20 ELAGSE5L3a 3 А The correct answer is choice (A) Having never visited a museum before, Richard was amazed by the variety and quality of the items.
+Choice (C) is incorrect because it needs a comma before "Nathaniel."
+19 ELAGSE5L3a 3 А The correct answer is choice (A) Having never visited a museum before, Richard was amazed by the variety and quality of the items.
 Choice (B) is incorrect because it repeats "museum."
 Choice (C) is incorrect because it shows an inaccurate cause and effect relationship.
 Choice (D) is incorrect because the prepositional phrases create an awkward, unclear construction.
-21 ELAGSE5L1d 2 С The correct answer is choice (C) They also check pets' teeth, just like dentists, to make sure they have no dangerous plaque.
+20 ELAGSE5L1d 2 С The correct choice is choice (C) They also check pets' teeth, just like dentists, to make sure they have no dangerous plaque.
 Sentence 3 is written in the present tense, and "have" is present tense.
 Choice (A) is incorrect because "would check" is future tense.
 Choice (B) is incorrect because "checked" is past tense.
 Choice (D) is incorrect because "had" is past tense.
-22 ELAGSE5L1a 2 D The correct answer is choice (D) Iris decided to walk home with her friends after school.
+21 ELAGSE5L1a 2 D The correct choice is choice (D) Iris decided to walk home with her friends after school.
 "With her friends" is a prepositional phrase.
-Choice (A) uses an infinitive.
+Choice (A) is used as an infinitive.
 Choice (B) has an adverb underlined, and choice (C) has a subordinating conjunction underlined.
-23 ELAGSE5L2d 1 А The correct answer is choice (A) "Five Ways to Improve Your Health."
-This is the correct way to write the title of an article.
-Choices (B), (C), and (D) are incorrect because underlining, italicizing, and leaving text plain are not valid ways to designate an article title.
-24 ELAGSE5L2a 2 С The correct answer is choice (C) Riding a skateboard, hiking a hilly trail, and swimming in a pool or lake are all activities that will help a person to become physically fit.
-Choice (A) is incorrect because it leaves out the comma after "skateboard" and no comma is needed after "lake."
-Choice (B) is incorrect because a comma is needed after "trail" and no comma is needed after "and."
-Choice (D) is incorrect because it leaves out a comma after "skateboard" and there is no need for a comma after "pool."
-25 ELAGSE5L1c 2 В The correct answer is choice (B) will need to ask.
-This is the verb phrase that makes sense in the sentence.
-Choices (A), (C), and (D) are incorrect because these verb phrases are not grammatically correct in the sentence.